Kong/docs.konghq.com/app/konnect/reference/search.md

 ```

 #### Searchable attributes
 For each entity type, there is a list of entity specific attributes that are searchable.
-These attributes are returned in the attributes object in the search response while the schema of the searchable attributes can be found in the types endpoint. <!-- I'm guessing this specifies stuff like "department" in the example, but I wasn't finding this listed by the types endpoint.
-Also, can you search by a certain entity?
-Like "user"?-->
+These attributes are returned in the attributes object in the search response while the schema of the searchable attributes can be found in the `/types` endpoint.

 ### Selectors